Skip to main content

 Program inventories can take time to complete.
 You may need to connect with providers more than once to gather all the information and complete all the tasks necessary.
 While the information-gathering process should not be rushed, your subcommittee may find it beneficial to set a soft deadline to ensure the inventory is completed in a timely manner.

 Community providers who attended the dosage probation orientation—delivered during the readiness assessment phase of implementation—will have already received information about their next steps in exploring a dosage probation partnership with your agency.
-For example, providers may have been invited to contact someone in your agency with their interest, provide preliminary information about their programs, or a combination of the two.
+For example, providers may have been invited to contact someone in your agency with their interest, provide preliminary information about their programs (allowing you to begin filling out your inventory), or a combination of the two.
 The subcommittee should follow up with interested providers accordingly.

 Subcommittees typically correspond with and gather information from providers by phone, email, meetings (virtual or in-person), electronic forms, group observations, or some combination thereof, depending on how the subcommittee and providers prefer to engage in the process.